fisothemes/TwinCat-Dynamic-Collections/README.md

 # TwinCAT Dynamic Collections

 A library for handling collections of data dynamically.
-Create python like lists (a list containg multiple data type that can grow or shrink at runtime), true Queue and Stack data structures.
+Create python like lists (a list containing multiple data type that can grow or shrink at runtime), true Queue and Stack data structures.
 Examples are in project.

 # Function Blocks